Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 .. note::

-  The specification does not prevent adding more fine-grained authentication, such as a token level operators.
+  The specification does not prevent adding more fine-grained authorization, such as a token level operators.

 Receive hook function
 ---------------------